-When you’ve got one of the required Web browsers open, go to the USCIS Immigrant Fee page and look for the button to press "Next" and then "Continue."
+When you've got one of the required Web browsers open, go to the USCIS Immigrant Fee page and look for the button to press "Next" and then "Continue."
 Fill in the requested information (as discussed next within this article) and the system will take you through the rest.

-You will be asked to enter your alien registration number (“A-number”) and Department of State case identification number.
+You will be asked to enter your alien registration number ("A-number") and Department of State (DOS) case identification number.
 This information was given to you after your interview at the U.S. consulate or embassy—you can find it several different places.